 Other Research Interests & Projects

-Other research interests include storytelling, agency, and empathy in video games; gender, space, and frontiers in science fiction; queerness and violence; and, the serial aesthetics of violence.
+Other research interests include narrative, agency, and empathy in video games; gender, space, and frontiers in science fiction; aesthetics of queerness; and, the serial aesthetics of violence.

 "Playing (with) Horror: Video Games and the Deconstruction of Genre."
-SANAS Biennial Conference 2018: The Genres of Genre.
+SANAS Biennial Conference 2018: The Genres of Genre at the University of Lausanne.
 November 2-3, 2018.

 "Performativity and the American Housewife: From The Stepford Wives to Gone Girl."
 American Domesticity Workshop at the UZH English Department.
 November 24-25, 2017.